itssnehin/UQSR-Attendance-tracker/README.md

 # Runner Attendance Tracker

-A web-based system designed for a university social runner's club to efficiently track attendance at daily social runs.
+A web-based system designed for the UQ Social Runners Club to efficiently track attendance at daily social runs.
 The system provides a configurable calendar for scheduling runs, quick QR code-based registration for runners, and real-time attendance reporting through a web interface.

 ## Features